Go to Introduction, Contents.

 veturi Novjorkon = veturi al Novjorko = to travel to New York

 *-Readers of early drafts of this book universally condemned such forms, although I have heard some of them use them in unguarded moments, as I do myself.
-The use of -n instead of al to show an indirect object may be the Esperanto equivalent of the English illiteracy “ain’t.”
-Everybody seems ashamed of it, but it ain’t easy to stamp out.
-For pronouns it corresponds of course with a common turn of phrase in Romance languages.
+The use of -n instead of al to show an indirect object may be the Esperanto equivalent of the English illiteracy “ain’t” in that everybody seems ashamed of it, but it ain’t easy to stamp out.
+For pronouns, using -n for an indirect object corresponds of course with a common turn of phrase in Romance languages.

 Some speakers even use the accusative as a way to express the indirect object, although this usage is considered substandard:*